Mail : shahbaz@eliteconsultingsllc.com Call Us : +971 58 827 3634

 exemptions and cause tax penalties during audits conducted by the Federal Tax

-Authority (FTA).
 Clear, transparent financial records are the basis for filling

 correct corporate income tax returns, which help in both corporate tax

-accounting and VAT accounting compliance.
+accounting compliance.
 A well-disciplined financial system

 safeguards your business and optimizes its legal tax effectiveness.